Exam absences and extenuating circumstances

 The Board may be limited in the action it is able to take where there are external professional or regulatory requirements or other restrictions.
 Contact your department if you are unsure whether your course has such external requirements or other restrictions.

 If you can’t take an online exam at the scheduled date and time, please complete a Notified Absence from Exams form on MyEssex.
-You do not need to provide any evidence and you do not need to make an extenuating circumstances claim.
-If you fail the module, you will automatically be offered an uncapped, free of charge, first sit in this assessment in September.
+You do not need to provide any evidence and you do not need to make an extenuating circumstances claim, you will automatically be offered an uncapped, free of charge, first sit in this assessment in September.

 Late submission of online exams